 # Volume-weighted average across partial fills, in

-# YES-equivalent cents.
+# YES-equivalent dollars.
 Track each fill's is_taker flag

 # is its own accounting error.